-- h) Action block space All deliverables shall include a sufficient blank space in which the Developer may indicate the action taken, indicating their review and approval. - When calculations accompany drawings in a Submittal, cross-references from the body of the calculations to the individual drawing to which the pages of the calculations pertain. - j) Organization of the CAD drawings and associated documents in a logical manner, having a uniform and consistent appearance, and clearly depicting the intention of the design.
+- h) Action block space All deliverables shall include a sufficient blank space in which the Developer may list required actions to be taken. - When calculations accompany drawings in a Submittal, cross-references from the body of the calculations to the individual drawing to which the pages of the calculations pertain. - j) Organization of the CAD drawings and associated documents in a logical manner, having a uniform and consistent appearance, and clearly depicting the intention of the design.